 Types Of Loose Anagen Syndrome

-• Type A – Hair is short and sparse (low density)
+- Type A – Hair is short, sparse (low density) and thin

-• Type B – Hair is unruly, and the hair loss is diffuse
+- Type B – Hair is unruly and curly

-Keep in mind that hair loss doesn’t always have to be sparse or diffuse.
+One case study reports that people who have Type A or B loose anagen syndrome can develop Type C at an older age.
+Its researchers also noted that this type of hair loss doesn’t always have to be sparse or diffuse.
 It can also occur in a patch.

 What Causes Loose Anagen Syndrome?